12 Different ways on becoming a better woman by Julie Furlong

 We know women aren’t always nice to each other, in fact some women can be terrible to each other.
 Women simply behave that way because they are insecure about their own imperfections; they have competitive drive and anxieties over not measuring up, growing up with resentment over things that have happened in the past.

 Luckily, not all the women are horrible, I know women who’ve struggled, who’ve made bad decisions, who have experienced hurt.
-These women are still wonderful human beings (Read: Starting Over Again).
+These women are still wonderful human beings (Read: 10 Simple tips to start over again and make your dreams a reality).
 Just because they have made bad decisions, it does not mean they are bad people.
 They are still able to show kindness to others and teach us about strength.
 It’s a shame not all women see it from the same perspective of lifting each other up, wanting others to be successful and happy.
 It’s easy to be kind, it’s easy to learn and it is easy to grow to shift your perspective where you too can be more like the woman you want to be – understanding the direction you are heading in and thinking about continuing on to aim towards being the better woman.

 So, I ask you, look into your future – is this the woman you want to be?